DavidAlphaFox/babelia/README.md

       - [ ] check that it is html and utf8,
       - [ ] add linked pages to todo,
       - [ ] index the index page,
-  - [ ] crawler in the same processus, in the main thread,
+  - [ ] todo list: fetch top value
+    - [ ] okvs: add engine-ref* selector inspired from fdb
   - [ ] (robots.txt-parse) => robots.txt,
   - [ ] (robots.txt-delay path) => #t, #f or seconds,
   - [ ] keep track of what is done and what is todo,